-We have audited the consolidated financial statements of 2020 Bulkers Ltd. and its subsidiaries ("the Group"), which comprise the consolidated balance sheets as at December 31, 2022, consolidated statements of operations, consolidated statements of comprehensive income, consolidated statements of cash flows and the consolidated statements of changes in shareholders' equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of 2020 Bulkers Ltd. and its subsidiaries (the Group), which comprise the balance sheets as at December 31, 2023, statements of operations, comprehensive income, cash flows and changes in shareholders' equity for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion the accompanying consolidated financial statements give a fair presentation of the financial position of the Group as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America (USGAAP).
+In our opinion the accompanying consolidated financial statements give a fair presentation of the financial position of the Group as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America (USGAAP).